Home Forums Potluck Recipes New Recipes Conversions Cooking Times Diet/Health Report Nutrition Facts

 Stir in flour, broth, seasonings.
 Bring to a boil; reduce heat to a simmer and cover.
 Cook over low heat until potatoes are tender.

 When chowder is ready, taste and adjust seasonings.
-Serve in chowder bowls with milk lunch crackers.
+Serve in chowder bowls with Pilot or milk lunch crackers.

 Serves 4.